jmix-framework/jmix-bookstore-2/performance_testing/PERFORMANCE_TESTING.md

 ## Restrictions

-These tests are based on a number of simplifications and the results should be considered with the following limitations in mind:
+These tests are based on a number of simplifications, and the results should be considered with the following limitations in mind:

-* All users log in with the same credentials
+* All users log in with the same credentials.
-* All users repeat the same simplest scenario in order to avoid necessity of Vaadin clients usage.
+* All users repeat the same simplest scenario to avoid the necessity of using Vaadin clients.
 * Image loading has been disabled to simplify the HTTP requests set in the scenario.
 * Task notification timer has been disabled for simplicity.